Finding peace and serenity

 Getting back to basics

 Each day I make sure I’m prioritising and creating space for good nutrition, movement and exercise, connection with others and plenty of sleep.
-By simplifying things and getting back to basics, I hope I’m doing the very best I can for my body and mind.
+By simplifying things and getting back to basics, I hope I’m doing the very best I can for my mind, body and soul.
 I’ve also been keeping up with my daily meditation practice and working on accepting the present moment just as it is.

 Simplifying what I consume